Arkansas 4-H State Officers

 Top Leaders in the State!

 The Arkansas 4-H State Officer Team provides statewide leadership for youth, adult volunteers, supporters, and more.
-The state officers: 2023-2024 State Officer team with Dr. Fields at Arkansas Farm Bureau Conference
+The state officers: 2024-2025 State Officer team with Dr. Fields and Dr. Anderson at the Grand Opening of NEEREC

 • Serve as leaders and role models for 4-H youth and adults